 Have you ever felt stuck?

 Most people I talk to have felt this way at some point in their lives.
 I certainly have.
 Maybe you’re there right now.
 If so, the logical question to ask is “How do I get unstuck?”
-Or, another way to say it is:

 In our discussions with younger leaders, we have found a tendency for many to be so frustrated with the present that it clouds the possibility of the future.
 And yet, the present often provides the most fertile ground for growth toward a better future.